-In the formal theory of monads, duality is used to great effect~\cite[\S4]{street1972formal}.
+In the formal theory of monads in a 2-category, duality is used to great effect~\cite[\S4]{street1972formal}.
 Every 2-category $\K$ has three duals: a dual on 1-cells $\K\op$; a dual on 2-cells $\K\co$; and a dual on 1-cells and 2-cells $\K\coop$.
 We may consider monads and their (op)algebras in each of the four 2-categories $\K$, $\K\op$, $\K\co$, and $\K\coop$.
 A monad in $\K\op$ is simply a monad in $\K$; while a monad in either of $\K\co$ or $\K\coop$ is precisely a comonad in $\K$.

-The remarkable aspect of duality in the formal theory of monads is that for a monad $T$ in $\K\op$ (equivalently in $\K$), a $T$-algebra in $\K\op$ is precisely a $T$-opalgebra in $\K$.
+Furthermore, for a monad $T$ in $\K\op$ (equivalently in $\K$), a $T$-algebra in $\K\op$ is precisely a $T$-opalgebra in $\K$.
 Therefore the theory of opalgebras and opalgebra objects follows formally from the theory of algebras and algebra objects (and conversely).
 Orthogonally, for a monad $D$ in $\K\co$ (equivalently a comonad in $\K$), a $D$-algebra in $\K\co$ is a $D$-coalgebra in $\K$.
 This relationship is summarised in the table below.

-For the formal theory of relative monads, this relationship breaks down.
-A \vdc{} $\X$ only admits one notion of dual: namely, the dual on loose-cells $\X\co$, which corresponds to the $\co$ of the tight 2-category, and the $\op$ of the underlying (virtual) bicategory of loose-cells.
-Consequently, only one axis of the usual duality theory of monads generalises to relative monads: while relative monads in $\X\co$ are precisely relative comonads in $\X$, the concept of (co)algebra is formally distinct to that of (co)opalgebra.
+For the formal theory of relative monads in a \ve{}, this relationship breaks down.
+A \vdc{} $\X$ only admits one notion of dual: namely, the dual on loose-cells $\X\co$, which corresponds both to the $\co$ of the tight 2-category, and to the $\op$ of the underlying (virtual) bicategory of loose-cells.
+Consequently, only one axis of the usual duality theory of monads in a 2-category generalises to relative monads in a \ve{}: while relative monads in $\X\co$ are precisely relative comonads in $\X$, the concept of (co)algebra is formally distinct to that of (co)opalgebra.

 While this bifurcation in the relative setting may appear surprising, the reason is clear from the perspective of skew-multiactegories.
 For a relative monad qua monoid in the skew-multicategory $\X[j]$, we have the notions of action both in a left-$\X[j]$-multiactegory (\cref{left-action}) and in a right-$\X[j]$--multiactegory (\cref{right-action}).
 When $j = 1$, these notions are formally dual, so that actions in a left-multiactegory may be defined in terms of actions in a right-multiactegory, and conversely.
 However, in general the two notions are not dual: for instance, the definition of action in a skew-left-multiactegory involves the left-unitor $\lambda$, while the definition of action in a skew-right-multiactegory involves the right-unitor $\rho$.